michalchrzastek/Budget-Monitor/README.md

 - Upgraded Bootstrap to 5.3.3
 - Upgraded Bootstrap Icons to 1.11.3
 - Upgraded ChartsJS to 4.4.3
-- Upgraded requirements.txt packanges to latest versions
+- Upgraded requirements.txt packages to latest versions
 - Automated MPG calculation for fuel chart
 - Added 2 new optional filters for transaction view, [text] & [card] type
 - Added card type column to transaction view